Boxers

 In 1996, he faced his strongest opponent to date, fighting Julio Cesar Chavez, a popular Mexican fighter, and easily defeating him in the ring.
 Further defeats of boxers, including Felix Trinidad and Arturo Gatti, secured his reputation as one of the best boxers in the world, with many world titles to his name.

-After taking a break from fighting, he defended his WBC Welterweight title from Floyd Mayweather and received one of the largest purses in the sport’s history, worth $52 million.
+After taking a break from fighting, he defended his WBC Welterweight title against Floyd Mayweather and earned one of the largest purses in the sport’s history, $52 million.
 He lost the fight on points.
-Oscar De La Hoya returned to fight rising star Manny Pacquiao in 2008, but he lost the fight, signaling a potential end to his career.
+Oscar De La Hoya returned to fight rising star Manny Pacquiao in 2008, but he lost, signaling a potential end to his career.

 Fight Earnings

-Over the course of his career, Oscar De La Hoya has taken in considerable sums through fight purses, endorsements, and other business ventures.
+Over the course of his career, Oscar De La Hoya has earned considerable sums from fight purses, endorsements, and other business ventures.
 His record-breaking fight fees have helped make him one of the richest boxers in the world, and his earnings have remained high since his retirement.

 Early Career Fight Purses